 Why injection technique is a protocol-literacy issue, not a clinical one#

-Klarovel does not sell or stock peptides.
-Research-grade peptides are available from specialised suppliers, and how a researcher handles them in a self-administered or laboratory setting determines whether the protocol layer (timing, dose-spacing, cycle structure) means anything at all.
+Klarovel does not sell, source, or fulfil peptides.
+How a researcher handles research-grade material in a self-administered or laboratory setting determines whether the protocol layer (timing, dose-spacing, cycle structure) means anything at all.
 If absorption is erratic because the same square inch of abdominal tissue has been hit forty times, the elegance of the dosing schedule is irrelevant.

 The subcutaneous (SC) route is the standard for most peptide research because it deposits material into the adipose tissue layer beneath the dermis, where blood flow is low and absorption is slow and sustained.
 Open educational sources on SC injection note that this tissue has few blood vessels, so substances administered via this route show a slow, sustained rate of absorption, which is why peptide pharmacokinetics behave so differently from oral or intramuscular routes.